Sick of Being Lonely

-"Sick of Being Lonely" is a song written and performed by American hip hop group Field Mob featuring Torica.
+"Sick of Being Lonely" is a song written and performed by American hip-hop group Field Mob featuring Torica.
 It was issued as the official lead single from their second studio album From tha Roota to tha Toota.
 It was the group's first entry on the Billboard Hot 100, peaking at #18 in 2002.

 Music video

 The official music video for "Sick of Being Lonely" was directed by Jeremy Rall.
+In addition to featuring chorus singer Torica, comedian John Witherspoon and the song's producer Jazze Pha also appear.